 8.18 - 1.
-(2009) Request for Debate in Opposition to Emergency Clause Must Give Rise to Actual Debate
+(2009) Request for Debate in Opposition to Emergency Clause Must Give Rise to Actual Debate member did not in fact offer any debate in opposition but yielded all of his allotted time back to the Chair.

 When any bill or joint resolution is being considered on Third Reading or Fourth Reading, and such a bill or joint resolution contains an emergency section, the emergency section shall constitute a separate question, and shall be subject to debate.